/ Girolibero / to cycle bike paths bikes and accessories travel by bike

 10,400 km

-It is a symbol of a Europe that was divided between East and West for almost half a century: you pedal along the old border that stretched from the Barents Sea to the Black Sea.
-A ride along a recent history whose signs and stories are still alive.
-It is the longest of all the Eurovelo, showing an impressive variety of landscapes and cultures, from the cold north to the Baltic republics, then Poland and the capitals Vienna, Bratislava, Belgrade, and Sofia.
-Eurovelo 13 ends in Turkey, in tribute to the role the country played in the Cold War.
+It is a symbol of the division between East and West Europe for almost half a century: you cycle along the former border stretching from the Barents Sea to the Black Sea.
+It is a journey through recent history, whose signs and stories are still evident.
+Eurovelo 13 is the longest of all the Eurovelo routes, showcasing an impressive variety of landscapes and cultures from the cold north to the Baltic republics, Poland, and the capital cities of Vienna, Bratislava, Belgrade, and Sofia.
+EuroVelo 13 ends in Turkey in recognition of the country’s role in the Cold War.

 Eurovelo 15 The Rhine Cycle Path